JelenaRepac/DataDictionaryLanguage/README.md

 A structure is a composition of components where a component can be a field or another structure.
 There are several types of structures:

 **Aggregation of components**: Represents a complex structure of N components.
 Other structures can also be contained within the aggregation itself.
-Notation is <a, b, c>.
+Notation is **<a, b, c>**.

 **Exclusive specialization**: Describes a union of components and indicates that only one component can appear in the structure.
-Notation is [a, b, c].
+Notation is **[a, b, c]**.

 **Non-exclusive specialization**: Represents a union of components and indicates that the structure can have one, two, or all components.
-Notation is /a, b, c/.
+Notation is **/a, b, c/**.

 **Set of components**: Represents a collection of multiple values of a single component and indicates that this component can appear multiple times in the corresponding structure.
-Notation is {a, b, c}.
+Notation is **{a, b, c}**.

+# MPS project
+### Language for creating data dictionary

+All concepts are covered which contains one complete data dictionary.
+When creating dictionary elements, certain constraints and rules are given, by which they respect certain requirements from the real system.